 Australia has experienced incremental growth over the past years.
-However, We Are Social and Hootsuite’s recent collection of global digital reports show that the number of Australian internet users has remained unchanged since January last year, with a penetration rate of 87%.
+However, We Are Social and Hootsuite’s recent collection of global digital reports show that the number of Australian internet users has increased by 1% since January last year, with a penetration rate of 88%.

 Despite this, social media use remains prevalent.
-As of January 2019, the number of active social media users and mobile social media users in the country has seen an increase of +5.9% and +6.7% respectively.
-Out of the nearly 25 million population, this translates to 18 million active social media users and 16 million mobile social media users, with penetration rates at 72% and 64% each.
+As of January 2020, the number of active social media users in the country has seen an increase of +4.3%.
+Out of the 25 million population, this translates to 18 million active social media users, with a penetration rate of 71%.

-Australian online users spend an average of 5 hours and 4 minutes daily on the internet, or a frequency rate of 93%, and approximately an hour and a half on social media.
-It must be noted, however, that the daily internet time consumption has decreased by 30 minutes since last year.
-In a month, this is 15 hours less on the internet.
-Social media use has also seen a decrease in this aspect but with only 8 minutes every year.
+Australian online users spend an average of 5 hours and 41 minutes daily on the internet, or a frequency rate of 93%, and approximately an hour and 44 minutes on social media.
+Daily internet time consumption has increased by 37 minutes since last year.
+Social media use has also seen an increase in this aspect but with only 13 minutes added.

 Digital advertising is something that incites initial resistance from Australian users.
-In fact, over one-third of the entire Australian internet population use ad blocking tools and as much as one in five opt not to see any digital ads within 30 days.
+In fact, 46% of the entire Australian internet population use ad blocking tools and as much as two in five opt not to see any digital ads within 30 days.
 This is reflected in the growing number of subscriptions for online streaming services such as Netflix.

-Since 2018, online shopping has been a flourishing industry in Australia and has experienced growth across all metrics.
-It has also had +22% year-on-year increase on the value of consumer goods in the e-commerce market, which is currently worth US$18.63 billion.
+Online shopping has been a flourishing industry in Australia and has experienced growth across all metrics.
+It has also had a +12% year-on-year increase on the value of consumer goods in the e-commerce market, which is currently worth US$26.50 billion.

 These data show that Australians are comfortable with online shopping, be it mobile, desktop, or social.
 As such, marketers may consider it high time to delve into social shopping for their brand.

-Taking the second spot as the most preferred social media channel is YouTube, which currently also has a 16 million user-base.
+Taking the second spot as the most preferred social media channel is YouTube, watched by 54% of all Australian users.
 Last year, it was found that the site attracted more male users than female.
 However, unlike Facebook, YouTube receives more traction in New South Wales, Victoria, and around metropolitan areas.

-Other popular social media sites are Instagram, which has had a steady growth of +2.1% since last year, and LinkedIn, which has also experienced a recent increase of nearly +10% in terms of quarter-on-quarter growth of advertising reach.
-In contrast, the sites who have seen the biggest dip during the past quarter are Snapchat and Twitter, with -14% and -2.3% decrease in quarter-on-quarter growth in advertising reach respectively.
+Other popular social media sites are Instagram, which has had a steady growth of +4.3% since last year, and Snapchat, which has also experienced a recent increase of nearly +3.8% in terms of quarter-on-quarter growth of advertising reach.
+In contrast, the site which has seen the biggest dip during the past quarter is Twitter, with a -3.3% decrease in quarter-on-quarter growth in advertising reach.

 Trends and Opportunities